packetjanitor/JNPRFastFabricDeployment/Base-Configuration/04-Routing/OSPF/README.txt

 junivator@Automation:~/JNPRFastFabricDeployment/Base-Configuration$ ansible-playbook -i 04-Routing/OSPF/all.inv 04-Routing/OSPF/ospf-remove.yml

 Files and directories:
-all.inv - This is the inventory file for the devices.
-I use a full inventory file to make it simple rather than making small groups and then calling each of them.
-junos_health_check-dual.yml - This health check verifies netconf connectivity and displays the software version of the device. junos_route_table_check-2.yml - This YAML file can be used to verify the routing table from Ansible. ansible.cfg - Ansible has a few parameters that are most easily set in each directory to avoid path conflicts.
+all.inv - This is the inventory file for the devices. junos_health_check-dual.yml - This health check verifies netconf connectivity and displays the software version of the device. junos_route_table_check-2.yml - This YAML file can be used to verify the routing table from Ansible. ansible.cfg - Ansible has a few parameters that are most easily set in each directory to avoid path conflicts.